 These poems leave you no choice but to meet, and breach, that edge.
 Simple Weight, by Tania Runyan (FutureCycle Press, 2010)

 Kristin George Bagdanov

 Kristin George Bagdanov earned her MFA in poetry from Colorado State University and is currently a PhD student in English Literature at U.C.
 Davis, where she studies 20th century and contemporary ecopoetics.
-Her poems have recently appeared in or are forthcoming from Ninth Letter, Denver Quarterly, Cincinnati Review, The Laurel Review, Mid-American Review, and other journals.
-She is the recipient of the 2016 Henry David Thoreau fellowship at Vermont Studio Center and is the poetry editor of Ruminate Magazine.
+Her poems have recently appeared in Ninth Letter, Denver Quarterly, Cincinnati Review, The Laurel Review, Mid-American Review, and other journals.
+Her manuscript, "Fossils in the Making," was a finalist in the 2017 National Poetry Series.
+She is the poetry editor of Ruminate Magazine.
 Follow her on Twitter at @KristinGeorgeB.

 Leave a comment